R-HYTE/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # Python - Almost a circle project
+- models : Python package that contains the functionality scripts
-*main.py files are python scripts used to test functionality of models
+- *main.py files : python scripts used to test functionality of models
+- tests : contain the folders with the unittest files